Did you know that the belt tensions are one of the most important factors when it comes to tuning your CoreXY machine?

 Gently pluck the top belt and bottom belt one at a time.
 Do not pluck them together.
-It is important to note that are are going to aim for 70-80Hz on each belt.
+It is important to note that we are going to aim for 50-60Hz on each belt.

 Place your iOS or android device near the belt you are plucking.
 In this case, the top belt.
 Pluck it with a finger and observe the readings highlighted in red.

-If the reading is well below 70-80Hz like referenced in the image below, you want to tighten your belts.
+If the reading is well below 50-60Hz like referenced in the image below, you want to tighten your belts.